-The Western Cape Department of Health offers a limited number of bursaries for full-time study each year in fields where a shortage of skills has been identified.
+The Western Cape Government Health and Wellness offers a limited number of bursaries for full-time study each year.

-The aim of the bursary is to attract qualified persons with the required competencies, knowledge and skills to join the Department to meets its service delivery needs.
-In 2006 academic year, for example, the following bursaries per health science study field were awarded:
+The bursary aims to attract qualified persons with the required competencies, knowledge, and skills to join the Department to meet its service delivery needs.
+The following qualifications have been identified for the 2023 academic year:

-Please note more health science study fields may be added per academic year based on Departmental service delivery needs.
+Please note more health science study fields may be added or removed per academic year based on Departmental service delivery needs.

-The bursaries are awarded on a work-back system - on a year for a year basis.
+The bursaries are awarded on a work back principal on a year for a year basis.
 Community Service Year will count towards the student's 1st year of bursary obligation, although internship years will not.
-Students may start paying, that is working, back their bursary obligation as soon as they have successfully completed their studies
+Students who are working may start paying back their bursary obligation as soon as they have successfully completed their studies.

 To apply for one of these bursaries you must be:

-Bursars' obligations: bursars are expected to furnish the department with satisfactory proof of registration at an accredited academic institution at the start of the financial year.
-He or she is also expected to submit all annual or supplementary examination results to the department within 30 days of receiving such results.
+Bursars are expected to furnish the Department with satisfactory proof of registration at an accredited academic institution at the start of the financial year.
+He or she is also expected to submit all annual or supplementary examination results to the Department within 30 days of receiving such results.